Notice of Pre-AIA or AIA Status

 One cannot extrapolate the teaching of the specification to the breadth of claims because it is well known that the art of preventing neurodegenerative disease is highly unpredictable, for example, Chou et al (Faculty Reviews 10(81): 1-7, 2021 PTO 892) teaches that despite progress, therapies to prevent or decrease disease progression and restore neuronal function remain a challenge and an ongoing focus in both research and clinical practice.
 Thus, further investigation into the neurodegenerative pathways and the identification and development of neuroprotective agents are needed to develop promising disease-modifying therapeutic approaches for the treatment of neurodegenerative disease.

-In light of this, one of skilled in the art would reasonably conclude that Applicant was not in possession of the genus of long-acting conjugates for prevention or treatment of all neurodegenerative diseases at the time of filing.
+In light of this, one of skilled in the art would reasonably conclude that Applicant was not in possession of the genus of long-acting conjugates for prevention or treatment of any and all neurodegenerative diseases at the time of filing.
 Thus, the claims lack written description.

 Vas-Cath Inc. v.
 Mahurkar, 19 USPQ2d 1111, makes clear that “applicant must convey with reasonable clarity to those skilled in the art that, as of the filing date sought, he or she was in possession of the invention.
 The invention is, for purposes of the written description inquiry, whatever is now claimed.”
 (See page 1117.)
 The specification does not “clearly allow persons of ordinary skill in the art to recognize that [he or she] invented what is claimed.”
 (See Vas-Cath at page 1116.).